 What is the policy for submitting a new proposal?

 The Axiom Foundation has contracted with Oneiro to facilitate and manage the functions and systems required for ndau and the BPC DAO.
 All new proposals can and should be debated rigorously in the BPC DAO Discord, however all new proposals submitted through the BPC DAO Voting Portal are subject to review by the Axiom Foundation based on their legality, technical feasibility and adherence to ndau’s fundamental framework as outlined in the ndau whitepaper for the benefit of all ndau holders.

 Any ndau holder interested in submitting a proposal must discuss their proposal in the BPC DAO Discord before they submit it via the BPC DAO Voting Portal, as this provides a critical opportunity for public discussion and constructive feedback to make sure the proposal is suitable for a public vote.

 All new proposals submitted through the BPC DAO Voting Portal are subject to review by the Axiom Foundation based on their legality, technical feasibility and adherence to ndau’s fundamental framework as outlined in the ndau whitepaper for the benefit of all ndau holders.

 Proposals submitted through the BPC DAO Voting Portal during a given month will be reviewed by the Axiom Foundation the following month.

-After review by the Axiom Foundation, a proposal will either be approved for public vote and posted for a public vote on the BPC DAO Voting Portal or it will be rejected and posted in the “#rejected-proposals” channel on the BPC DAO Discord along with a reason for its rejection.
+After review by the Axiom Foundation, a proposal will either be permitted for public vote and posted for a public vote on the BPC DAO Voting Portal or it will be rejected and posted in the “#rejected-proposals” channel on the BPC DAO Discord along with a reason for its rejection.